 A blunt-speaking Quebec mayor and media personality who championed his region's interests with a combative style that polarized and captivated audiences.

-Stéphane Gendron is a political figure who defies easy categorization, blending municipal governance with a career as a provocative radio and television commentator.
-As mayor of Huntingdon, Quebec, from 2003 to 2013, he was a vocal, often controversial advocate for the economically struggling region, known for his direct, no-nonsense approach to local issues.
-His tenure was marked by a relentless focus on economic revival and a willingness to spar with higher levels of government.
-Parallel to his political work, Gendron built a significant media profile, hosting shows where his opinionated analysis made him a fixture in Quebec's public discourse.
-This dual role—practitioner and pundit—defined his public life, making him a recognizable, if sometimes divisive, voice in the province's political landscape.
+Stéphane Gendron served as mayor of Huntingdon, Quebec, from 2003 to 2013.
+Born in 1967, he advocated for the economically struggling region with a direct, no-nonsense approach.
+His tenure focused on economic revival and included frequent sparring with provincial and federal governments.
+Parallel to his political work, Gendron built a media profile as a provocative radio and television commentator.
+He hosted shows where his opinionated analysis made him a fixture in Quebec's public discourse.
+After leaving the mayor's office, he continued his media career.
+This dual role—practitioner and pundit—defined his public life.
+He remains a recognizable, sometimes divisive voice in the province's political landscape.

 1965–1980